YunYang1994/tensorflow-yolov3/README.md

 ## part 4.
 Why it is so magical ?
 YOLO stands for You Only Look Once.
 It's an object detector that uses features learned by a deep convolutional neural network to detect an object.
 Although we has successfully run these codes, we must understand how YOLO works.
 ### 4.1 Architercutre details
 In this project, I use pretrained weights, where we have 80 trained yolo classes, for recognition.
 The class [label](./data/coco.names) is represented as  `c`  and it's integer from 1 to 80, each number represent the class label accordingly.
 If  `c=3` , then the classified object is a  `car`.
-The image features learned by the `Darknet-53 and yolo` convolutional layers are passed onto a classifier/regressor which makes the detection prediction.(coordinates of the bounding boxes, the class label.. etc).details also see in the below picture. (thanks [Levio](https://blog.csdn.net/leviopku/article/details/82660381) for your great image!)
+The image features learned by the convolutional layers are passed onto a classifier/regressor which makes the detection prediction.(coordinates of the bounding boxes, the class label.. etc).details also see in the below picture. (thanks [Levio](https://blog.csdn.net/leviopku/article/details/82660381) for your great image!)

 ![image](./docs/images/levio.jpeg)

 ### 4.2 Neural network io: